Gromov-Hausdorff Distance for Directed Spaces: Abstract

 \section{Abstract}

 The Gromov--Hausdorff distance measures the similarity between two metric spaces by isometrically embedding them into an ambient metric space.
-In this work, we introduce an analogue of this distance for metric spaces endowed with directed structures.
-The directed Gromov--Hausdorff distance measures the distance between two new (extended) metric spaces, where the new metric, on the same underlying space, is induced from the length of the zigzag paths.
-This distance is then computed by isometrically embedding the directed spaces, endowed with the zigzag metric, into an ambient directed space with respect to such zigzag distance.
-Analogously to the standard Gromov--Hausdorff distance, we propose alternative definitions based on the distortion of d-maps and d-correspondences.
-Unlike the classical case, these directed distances are not equivalent.
+We introduce an analogue of this distance for metric spaces endowed with directed structures.
+The directed Gromov--Hausdorff distance measures the distance between two extended metric spaces, where the new metric, defined on the same underlying space, is induced by the length of zigzag paths.
+This distance is then computed by isometrically embedding the directed metric spaces into an ambient directed space equipped with the zigzag distance.
+Analogously to the classical Gromov--Hausdorff distance, we also propose alternative formulations based on the distortion of d-maps and d-correspondences.
+However, unlike the classical case, these directed distances are not equivalent.